aha-app/aha-services/README.md

 7. Send features and releases to the "Development Proxy" and they will be send to your remotely running code.

-The proxy server must be stopped using Ctrl-C and restarted each time the code changes.
+The proxy server will auto reload when you save a file